Prevent Blood Clots

 Sitting for a long time without getting up and walking around can cause blood to pool in the veins of your legs.
 This can lead to blood clots.

 Other conditions increase your chances of getting blood clots, including

-- A previous blood clot
+- Having had a previous blood clot

 - Family history of blood clots